abudnik/prun/README.rst

       "no_reschedule" : false
   }

-We want run merging job strictly after completion of all chunk sorting jobs.
+We want to run merging job strictly after completion of all chunk sorting jobs.
 It is possible to describe job dependencies in a directed acyclic graph.
 Prun takes that job dependencies from the .meta file, which is written in tsort format (man tsort).
 Here's a simple job dependency between two jobs (see